$2$-node-connectivity network design: Introduction

-Let us say that an edge $f$ {\bf covers} a set $A$ if $f$ has exactly one endnode in $A$.
-We show that our result for {\sc Block-Tree Augmentation} extends to the following problem, that combines the difficulties of the {\sc Cactus Augmentation} and the {\sc Block-Tree Augmentation} problems.

-Problems of finding low size/weight $k$-connected $m$-dominating set were vastly studied, but in general graphs non-trivial approximation algorithms are known only for the easier case $m \geq k$, c.f. \cite{GK98,F,ZZMD,N-CDS,BN} and the references therein.
+A node subset $S$ is an {\bf $m$-dominating set} if each $v \notin S$ has $m$ neighbors in $S$.
+Problems of finding low size/weight $k$-connected $m$-dominating set were studied both in general graphs and in unit disk graphs.
+In general graphs non-trivial approximation algorithms are known only for the case $m \geq k$; c.f. \cite{GK98,F,ZZMD,N-CDS,BN} why the case $m \geq k$ is easier.
 For $m<k$, constant ratios are known for unit disk graphs and $k \leq 3$ and $m \leq 2$ \cite{WKAG}, and ratio $\tilde{O}(\log^2 n)$ for {\sc $2$-Edge-Connected Dominating Set} in general graphs \cite{BN}.
 It was an open problem to obtain a non-trivial ratio for {\sc $2$-Connected Dominating Set} in general graphs.
-Note that our result is valid for unit node-weights only.
+Note that our result in Corollary~\ref{c:3} is valid for unit node-weights only.
 For general node weights, the problem is still open.